 About Financial Commission

-July 10th 2023, The Financial Commission, a leading an independent, non-governmental self-regulatory organization and external dispute resolution (EDR) forum, announces increases in several key operational metrics, including amount sought and awarded to traders, trade related complaints and average complaint values, as part of its quarterly Complaints Digest.
-The organization also recorded slower dispute resolution times, with complaints being resolved on average in 8 days.
+The Financial Commission, a leading independent, non-governmental self-regulatory organization and external dispute resolution (EDR) forum announces its latest operational metrics for the second quarter of 2024.
+While the organization did experience a drop in new complaints filed for the quarter, it experienced increases in several key operational metrics, including total amounts sought from traders, amounts awarded to traders, average complaint values, and quicker dispute resolution times, with complaints being resolved on average in just 4.8 days as part of its quarterly Complaints Digest.

-As part of its founding core principles to protect traders from possible scams, ponzi schemes and fraudulent activities online, The Financial Commission placed over 45 websites on its Warning List, identified and issued public warnings regarding clone websites and fake representatives.
+As part of its founding core principles to protect traders from possible scams, Ponzi schemes, and fraudulent activities online, The Financial Commission placed over 20 new websites on its Warning List.

 Key Takeaways